The SBA Facilitates Business Deals

 - The business buyer must also qualify by virtue of their own credit and finances, along with their own work history and knowledge of the subject business and industry.

-- An SBA 7(A) loan may be used for the purchase of a business, whether or not the value of the business consists mostly of hard physical assets compared to intangible assets such as goodwill.
+- An SBA 7(A) loan may be used for the purchase of a business, whether or not the value of the business consists of hard physical assets or intangible assets such as goodwill.

 - Even franchises may be re-sold via SBA 7(A) loans.